 You are expected to finish your degree in two years.
 If you do not carry a full load in your first year, it may affect your ability to finish within two years.

 You are required to identify a faculty advisor for your MA program by the end of your 3rd quarter in the Southeast Asian Studies program.
 Ideally your advisor will have expertise in your area of concentration and/or the Southeast Asian country of your focus, although this is not possible in all cases.
 Both members of your Supervisory Committee must be Graduate Faculty (see http://www.grad.washington.edu/gradfac/).
 A third member of the committee is optional and would not have to belong to the Graduate Faculty.
 The purpose of this committee is to advise you in the final stages of your program.
 Your committee members serve as your consultants and mentors as you write your MA thesis or conduct your project.
 You should make sure that your committee members will be available in the quarters when you need them for advisory work, independent study, and exams.

 You form your committee by filing the Supervisory Committee Form which establishes a record that your selections of area of concentration, faculty committee members, and thesis/non-thesis option are acceptable to the Southeast Asian Studies program as represented by the Graduate Program Coordinator (GPC) and that your committee members have agreed to undertake supervision of your program.
 Once you file the form, your Chair undertakes to serve as your primary adviser.

-Once your Thesis, papers or final project are complete your committee must sign documents evidencing your satisfactory completion of the requirements.
+Once your Thesis, papers or final project are complete your committee must sign documents providing evidence of your satisfactory completion of the requirements.
 By two weeks prior to the end of your final quarter, obtain the Project Completion Form and Warrant from Paula Milligan.
-Have your committee sign these documents and return to Paula by the last Thursday of the quarter you are graduating.
+Have your committee sign these documents and return to Paula by the last Friday of the quarter you are graduating.